FDOT District Four - Broward Header Image

 SR 838/Sunrise Boulevard Impacts:

-1. State Road (SR) 84/I-595 Corridor Resurfacing Project
+5. State Road (SR) 84/I-595 Corridor Resurfacing Project

 Description: The Florida Department of Transportation (FDOT) will begin the I-595 Corridor Resurfacing Project in mid-June 2025.
 This major infrastructure effort includes repaving and restriping I-595 and State Road 84 from I-75 to I-95, covering the Express Lanes, General Purpose Lanes, and adjacent segments of State Road 84.
 The project is designed to extend the service life of the pavement and improve safety for all roadway users.
 Construction will be performed in phases to minimize disruptions and will occur at night to reduce impacts to daytime traffic.
 Access to properties along the corridor will be maintained throughout the duration of the work.
 FDOT remains committed to working closely with the community to ensure transportation improvements reflect local needs and long-term goals.
 For more information, please contact FDOT Project Manager Kris McKirdy at (954) 777-4586 or [email protected].

-Cost/Completion: $20 Million / Spring 2029
+Cost/Completion:$20 Million / Spring 2029

 Traffic Impacts:

-Eastbound I-595 from 136th Avenue to Davie Road may have up to three lanes closed on select nights, projected to begin Sunday, August 10, 2025 through Thursday, August 28, 2025.
-The first lane will close at 9:00 p.m., the second lane at 9:30 p.m., and the third lane at 10 p.m., with all lanes reopening by 5:00 a.m.
+Eastbound I-595 general purpose lanes from 136th Avenue to Davie Road may have three lanes closed, from Sunday, August 24, through Thursday, August 28.
+The first lane will close at 9 p.m., the second lane at 9:30 p.m., and the third lane at 10:00 p.m., with all lanes reopening by 5 a.m.

 NORTH BROWARD